-USB, each vendor of USB products carries an identification number
+With USB, each vendor of USB products carries an

-numbers 0-9 and the letters A-F), and a colon separates the vendor
+in hexadecimal, and a colon separates the vendor from

 046d:c016 stands for Logitech as a

-To list all the USB devices that are connected to your host machine with their respective vendor and product IDs, you can use the following command (see Chapter 8, VBoxManage):
+To list all the USB devices that are connected to your host machine with their respective vendor IDs and product IDs, use the following command:

 VBoxManage list usbhost

-Serial number.
-While vendor and product ID are already quite specific to identify USB devices, if you have two identical devices of the same brand and product line, you will also need their serial numbers to filter them out correctly.
+Serial Number.
+While vendor ID and product ID are quite specific to identify USB devices, if you have two identical devices of the same brand and product line, you will also need their serial numbers to filter them out correctly.

 Remote.
-This setting specifies whether the device will be local only, or remote only (over VRDP), or either.
+This setting specifies whether the device will be local only, remote only, such as over VRDP, or either.

 On a Windows host, you will need to unplug and reconnect a USB device to use it after creating a filter for it.